SealedSaint/CarND-MPC-Project/WRITEUP.md

 Value x, y, psi, and v are obtained from measurements (here, the simulator), and we calculate cte and epsi from these values using waypoints provided by the simulator.

 ### Actuators
 We only have two actuators, acceleration (a) and steering (delta).
 Acceleration covers braking in addition to speeding up, but for my model I set a lower limit of 0 to prevent active deceleration.
 The car can still slow down by simply letting off the gas, which is sufficient.
-Steering angles are limited in the simulator to 25 degrees, but I capped my steering values at 19 degrees because the 25 was unnecessary.

 ### Update Equations
 The update equations are standard for a simple kinematic model.
 This includes a preset Lf scaling value for velocity and turning to accurately calculate epsi.